NormalVR/Normcore-Documentation/src/guides/recipes/using-addressables.md

 By default, Normcore loads all realtime prefabs using `Resources.Load<GameObject>()`.
 For larger projects, this can cause performance issues when loading prefabs from disk.
 It can also be a pain run a large project with multiple Resources folders.

 Normcore includes two interfaces that can be used to hook the prefab loading and instantiation pipeline: [**IRealtimePrefabLoadDelegate**](../../reference/classes/Normal.Realtime.IRealtimePrefabLoadDelegate) and [**IRealtimePrefabInstantiateDelegate**](../../reference/classes/Normal.Realtime.IRealtimePrefabInstantiateDelegate).
-In order to implement Addressables support, we only need to hook prefab loading.
+Addressables support can be easily added by implementing a prefab load delegate.

 The built-in default implementation looks like this: